Crush the Castle

-Crush the Castle is a physics Flash game developed by Armor Games.
+Crush the Castle is a physics game developed by Armor Games.
 The Flash version was released on April 28, 2009, and versions for the iPhone and iPod Touch were released on January 19, 2010.
 Notable for its "flinging" game mechanic, which influenced the popular mobile game Angry Birds, the goal of Crush the Castle is to kill all inhabitants of various castles by using a trebuchet to fling large rocks or bombs.
 A sequel, Crush the Castle 2, has similar gameplay, but features new maps and power-ups.

 Gameplay

 The goal of the game is to kill all inhabitants of various castles by using a trebuchet to fling large rocks or bombs.
 Players are able to create and destroy their own designs of castles as well.

 Crush the Castle 2

 Crush the Castle 2 is similar, but features new maps, new power-ups and a revamped level builder.
 New things to fire from the trebuchet are greek fire, ice grenades, jars full of electric eels, and a mysterious purple flask that creates a small black hole.
 In addition, structural components can be disintegrated.